ufal/mtmonkey/API.md

         the translation of multiple sentences and/or alignment information)

     -   *src* (string): source sentence in its original form (optional)

+    -   *errorMessage* (string): if the translation of the particular sentence fails, this may contain a detailed error description (optional)

+    -   *errorCode* (number):: if the translation of the particular sentence fails, this may contain a detailed error code (optional)

 -   *translationId*: string, globally unique ID of the transaction